Back at Devcon V, we were delighted to announce that Web3 Labs was awarded a grant for Web3j by the Ethereum Foundation.

 - Use Web3j Unit to test your smart contracts via an in-memory EVM, or Dockerised Geth/Besu/Parity nodes

-- Use the Web3j EVM to debug and your smart contracts from within the JVM
+- Use the Web3j EVM to debug and test your smart contracts from within the JVM

 - Use Web3j Audit to audit your smart contracts

 Additional areas we’re looking at with the grant funds include:

 - Ways to enhance the Eth2 developer experience